 The Impact on a Relocating Employee

-The specific tax impact on a relocating employee is a function of his or her tax bracket and place of residence, but the amount an employer pays in relocation expenses, whether directly on or the employee’s behalf, is added to the employee’s W-2 for the year.
+The specific tax impact on a relocating employee is a function of his or her tax bracket and place of residence, but the amount an employer pays in relocation expenses, whether directly or on the employee’s behalf, is added to the employee’s W-2 for the year.

 Here’s an example.
-Erica currently works for Blue Sky Company in Cleveland and earns $75,000 per year.
+Erica currently works for Blue Sky Company in Cleveland and earns $75,000 annually.
 She has accepted a different position with the company in Dallas at the same $75,000 salary.
 While she is not getting a raise, her employer gave her a $5000 bonus and a $10,000 lump sum to defray her moving costs.
 Erica’s W-2 income for the year would be $90,000 ($75,000 salary, plus bonus and lump sum.)
 She would owe Federal, state (and sometimes local) taxes on the bonus and lump sum as ordinary income.

 What is Tax Gross-Up?

 Gross-up is an additional payment from the employer to cover the extra taxes due on the relocation benefits.
 This process ensures that the employee gets the full, expected relocation benefit.
 Here is an illustration of the impact of tax gross-up:

 Erica is set to receive a $5000 bonus and a $10,000 lump sum toward her moving costs.
 Erica’s employer withholds Federal, state and local taxes as applicable from her payments.
 Instead of $15,000, Erica receives only about $10,500 in total.